 A sequel to the original game, the Lost Vikings 2 featured a similar puzzle-platformer experience, but with two new Vikings, with unique new abilities.
 The game was originally released for the SNES, like its predecessor.
 The PlayStation, Sega Saturn, and PC versions of the game all feature 3D graphics instead of 2D sprites.

 Next came StarCraft, another extremely influential game that would also be the final new IP introduced by Blizzard for almost the next two decades.

 Moving from a fantasy to a sci-fi setting, Starcraft shifts the focus from small, focused groups of units to much larger armies with less micromanagement.
 It introduces all three of StarCraft’s signature factions: the Terrans (i.e., Humans), the hyper-advanced enigmatic Protoss, and the animalistic hive-mind swarm of the Zerg.

 The game was originally released for Windows, followed by Mac OS and Nintendo 64 ports.
 It also received an expansion called StarCraft: Brood War and a remastered version of the game was released in 2017.

 Platforms: Windows, Mac OS, macOS

 After StarCraft, what followed was the sequel to Diablo – Diablo II, and it improved upon the foundation set by the original.
-It featured better 3D graphics, a more developed story, and more varied environments, making it more difficult for the game to grow stale.
+It featured better 3D graphics, a more developed story, and different environments, making it hard for the game to grow stale.

 Diablo II also added more gameplay variety, as it introduced several new classes.
 The base game features the Barbarian, the Paladin, the Necromancer, the Sorceress, and the Amazon.
 On top of those five, the Druid and the Assassin were added in the expansion titled Diablo II: Lord of Destruction.